 - Christian Service Evaluations.
-Pastors will evaluate the Christian service experiences of students every year. - Student Perceptions and Ministry Aspirations Assessment.
+Pastors will evaluate the Christian service experiences of students every year. - Student Culture Assessment.
 This assessment is completed during the annual Assessment Day of the students' first and final years.
-The Student Perceptions Assessment deals with seminary culture issues and provides data for institutional decision makers.
-This part of the assessment is taken anonymously, and it is not placed in the students' portfolios.
-The Ministry Aspiration Assessment gives some indication concerning student affective competencies, and it is placed in the students' portfolios. - Ministry Case Study Exam.
+The Culture Assessment deals with seminary culture issues and provides data for institutional decision makers.
+Although collected in the student portfolios, the data collected for this assessment are used anonymously. - Mid-Course Assessment.
 All second-year students take this test during the annual Assessment Day.
-It assesses behavioral aptitudes, and its answers are placed in the students' portfolios. - Ministry Internship Assessment.
-All M.Div. students complete the requisite ministry internship/apprenticeship after the conclusion of their fourth semester of study.
+It assesses behavioral aptitudes toward ministry case studies, and its answers are placed in the students' portfolios. - FBTS Capstone Distinctives.
+This survey attempts to assess students convictions and values near graduation on key distinctives taught and promoted at Faith Baptist Theological Seminary. - Ministry Internship Assessment.
+All M.Div. students complete the requisite ministry internship/apprenticeship.
 The chair of the Pastoral Studies Department oversees the internships.
-The host pastor generates a letter of evaluation ,which is included in the portfolios. - Senior Sermon.
+The host pastor generates evaluations, which are included in the portfolios.

+- Senior Sermon.
 Seniors preach a sermon in seminary chapel during the fall or spring of their senior year.
 These sermons are video recorded, and the professor of homiletics fills out an evaluation form.
 This component assesses the specific behavioral aptitude of homiletic skill.
 The video recordings and evaluations are placed in the students' portfolios. - Theology Paper.
-Students will choose one of their theology papers to be placed in their portfolios. - Doctrinal Statement.
-Students will write and submit a summary of their doctrinal beliefs which could be used for ordination or missions councils. - Biblical Languages Exams.
+Students will choose one of their theology papers to be placed in their portfolios. - Biblical Languages Exams.
 M.Div. seniors complete the Biblical languages exam on Assessment Day.
 This assessment tool tests the specific cognitive ability of language acumen.
 Scores are placed in the portfolios. - Cognitive Exam.
 M.Div. seniors complete the cognitive exam during their final semester on the annual Assessment Day.
 The exam assesses cognitive ability in the areas of Biblical, pastoral, and theological studies.
-Scores are then compared with the scores the students achieved at matriculation.
+Scores are then compared with the scores the students achieved at matriculation. - Doctrinal Statement, Oral Examination, and Exit Interview.
+M.Div. seniors must submit and defend a doctrinal statement before the seminary faculty.
+This oral doctrinal examination helps students prepare for ordination and helps students identify weakness in their understanding of biblical doctrine.
+In addition, the faculty will conduct an exit interview providing students with an opportunity to provide feedback about the M.Div. program.